Wabinab/SiNEAR_2022_NFT/README.md

 It's not totally smooth too!
 Sometimes, we want a form popup for minting, but it redirects to `/cards`, which also does the minting correctly, but it has an ugly background.
 A popup form with a users background is what's more expected.
 Another redirect is we have `.then` for promises.
 One encounters once that it `alert` me for `nft_transfer` failed; but in fact it's successful.
 So that's another design error that one don't know how to replicate after that single encounters, what says solving.

+**It's possible to transfer from testnet to near**, but it **will be lost forever**.
+Of course, how can testnet transfer to near?
+There are some logic where the transaction succeeded, and we can't really check addresses **especially if people uses implicit addresses rather than domain addresses**.
+So yeah, if transfer wrong, it'll be lost forever.

 Overall, it's not the best, we can do better, but oh well, not everybody build the best anyways!

 Thanks for reading!